Updated: Oct 15

 During my Master's and PhD, the focus when it came to methodology and methods, was research design, rather than techniques.
-Although my undergrad had a couple of quants classes, they were pretty basic.
 So, when it comes to statistics, I'm usually left floating in the ether, figuring things out on my own.
-This includes asking people, buying/downloading books, and looking at online tutorials.
+This includes taking courses, asking people, buying/downloading books, and looking at online tutorials.

 For one of my studies, I came across the technique of negative binomial regressions, pointed out to me by an acquaintance.
 I had a huge dataset with many, many, many zeros that referenced the occurrence of an event: in this case, whether a legislative action was on women's represenation or not.
 Long story short, the statistical analyses just weren't working because the effect size was way too small.
 This actually meant that what I had was a Poisson distribution.
 In order to make the visualisation for this easier, I'll take the example of my own dataset: